The Importance of IVR Phone System and On Hold Voice Over

 - What you and your customers stand to gain from a strong IVR phone system

 - How to cast the right voice over talent

 - Helping voice actors understand your brand

-- Hold music examples from real brands
+- On hold music examples from real brands

-- Formatting your on-hold script
+- Formatting your on hold script

-- On-hold script example
+- On hold script example